Volkswagen Tiguan Allspace review

-Positive news is also to be found when turning to matters of safety: the standard Tiguan was awarded a maximum five-star safety rating by Euro NCAP, with an impressive 96 per cent for adult occupant protection.
+Positive news is also to be found when turning to matters of safety: the standard Tiguan was awarded a maximum five-star safety rating by Euro NCAP (the result also covering the Allspace model), with an impressive 96 per cent for adult occupant protection.
 The other scores were 84 per cent for child safety, 72 per cent for pedestrian safety, and 68 per cent for safety assist technologies.
-We expect the Allspace version to perform just as well.

 Standard safety kit includes lane-keeping assist, post-collision brake assist, pedestrian monitoring and emergency braking, as well as a host of airbags and stability and traction control systems.